waifuless/EpamTasksVladimir/README.md

-Expressions should be in brackets and don`t include whitespaces.
+Expressions should be in brackets.
 It only works with integers because fractional numbers cannot handle bitwise operations.